AaronMillOro/improved_django_project/README.md

 * Unit test were writen.
 By using the line code **"coverage report"** the overall coverage test is above 75%.

 ## Test the app on terminal
-After inpecting the files, the project seems to be a restaurant/bar that displays the different **season's menus**.
+After inspecting the files, the project is a sort of restaurant/bar named **Soda Fountain** that displays the different **season's menus**.
 If the user is authenticated, the user can modify or add new menus with different items.

-1. Set the root repository and install the requirements.
+1. Set the root repository (upgraded_project) and install the requirements.

 		 pipenv install
 		 pipenv shell